Hello Visitor | Login history[] who?[] case studies[] services[] processes[] contact[] jobs[]

 Stan the CIO

-http://d36vh9gkg2fzwi.cloudfront.net/assets/toFtSQiG4hHjV3UNBTfZ0g/iStock_000007400740XSmall160.jpg []
+https://d36vh9gkg2fzwi.cloudfront.net/assets/toFtSQiG4hHjV3UNBTfZ0g/iStock_000007400740XSmall160.jpg []

 Stan has researched other solutions and knows that some of the software only runs on Windows, but he has users on Mac and some of his IT guys are using Linux more and more.
 Also, in some of his research, he has seen some of the competitor's software disrupted because of corporate buy outs - Stan likes that donor.com either owns and controls all of its own software or uses industry standard open source solutions that can't be taken over by Wall Street.